Ballinalee: History

 In 1798, the town was the scene of numerous summary executions of United Irish prisoners of war after the Battle of Ballinamuck in a field now called "Bully's Acre".

-A poem by Antoine Ó Raifteiri (1779–1835), titled "The Lass From Bally-na-Lee", references the town.
+A poem by Antoine Ó Raifteirí (1779–1835), titled "The Lass From Bally-na-Lee", references the town.

 During the Irish War of Independence (1919–1921), the town was the scene of the Battle of Ballinalee, where IRA leader Seán Mac Eoin (sometimes known as the Blacksmith of Ballinalee) was the leader of a well-equipped flying column known as the North Longford Flying Column.
 They defeated 100 members of the Black and Tans and the Auxiliary Division in Ballinalee on 4 November 1920.
 It was the only successful defence of a town by the IRA against Crown forces during the entire conflict.

 Between 30 and 31 January 1953, a riot took place at the post office.
 The position of postmistress was re-appointed due to unscrupulous business activities.
 Fine Gael TD Seán Mac Eoin supported the position of the former post mistress.
 A riot ensued also in support, causing damage and assault to the family and home of the newly appointed post mistress.